Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

 \subsection{Proofs of Theorems~\ref{T.AGING},~\ref{T.CRT}: \texorpdfstring{$\M$}{M}-valued processes with fossils and the CRT}

-Again we have to establish existence and uniqueness of the martingale problem and to then show the existence of the large time limit which then has to be identified as the CRT.
+Again we have to establish existence and uniqueness of the martingale problem and to then show the existence of the large time limit of the solution which then has to be identified as the CRT, in the sense that $[CRT]$ is viewed as an element of $\M^{\rho,+}$.

 \begin{proof}[Proof of Theorem~\ref{T.AGING} (existence and uniqueness)] \emph{Existence} will follow via approximation with an individual based model with diverging populations size as before, no new ideas are needed, details are suppressed.